chadhas282-afk/Calculator/README.md

-This looks like a sleek, modern calculator web application!
-Based on the code provided, here is a professional and clear `README.md` file you can use for your GitHub repository.

----

 # Modern Web Calculator

 A clean, responsive, and minimalist calculator web application built with HTML, CSS, and JavaScript.
 This project features a dark-themed UI inspired by modern operating systems and provides essential arithmetic functionality.